ethannicholas/Frost/docs/operators.md

     }

 then the expression `field!` casts `field` from `T?` to `T`.
 But since `T` is a generic type, it might *also* be nullable.
-This means that it is actually ok for `field` to be `null`, despite the presence of the force non-null operator.
-In this example the expression `field!` will never result in a safety violation, even when `field` is `null`.
+If that were the case it would mean that it is actually ok for `field` to be `null`, despite the presence of the force non-null operator.
+In this example, if `T` is nullable the expression `field!` will never result in a safety violation, even when `field` is `null`.

 Index
 -----